 The mood swings of bipolar disorder can be profoundly destructive.
 Depression can make you isolate yourself from your friends and loved ones.
 You may find it impossible to get out of bed, let alone keep your job.
-During manic periods, you be may be reckless and volatile.
+During manic periods, you may be reckless and volatile.

-The best way to avoid these mood swings is to get treatment for bipolar disorder.
+The best way to avoid these mood episodes is to get treatment for bipolar disorder.
 But unfortunately, periods of hypomania, mania, or depression aren't completely preventable.
 Even people who always take their medication and are careful with their health can still have mood swings from time to time.